-That SRF has the potential to satisfy approximately five percent of the country’s energy requirement has been reported by trustworthy industry experts.
+That SRF has the potential to satisfy approximately five percent of the country's energy requirement has been reported by trustworthy industry experts.
 We cannot ignore the challenge of SRF Quality and the responsible use of Solid Recovered Fuel.
-On the contrary, maximizing SRF quality and its use is an area of great potential.
+On the contrary, maximising SRF quality and its use is an area of great potential.

 So what is holding us back?
 Why isn't SRF available for sale everywhere as an alternative for anyone that wishes to burn it in suitable industry and domestic boilers?

 In reality, this is a complex subject from which continues to be the subject of debate.
 Waste industry leaders have for long pointed out the challenges we face and the big opportunities that are being missed.
 While, the discussions continue it can seem that the industry is short on action.
 But, it can be argued that even within the waste management industry, confusion still exists within the waste to energy (WtE] industry about the difference between SRF quality and Refuse Derived Fuel (RDF).
 The two are not the same, but to give a simple definition, SRF is manufactured to a specification, whereas RDF is a cruder run of the plant output, containing varying materials and a less consistent calorific value when burnt.